FG Camera Library 1.7.2.0 (2025-09-18)

 • Constant trigger delay of 20 µs with very low jitter

-• Line scan mode
+• Line scan / multi-scan mode

 Supported pixel formats